-We’ll start with Mike and his girlfriend Tan, who live in a non-welfare California.
+We’ll start with Mike and his girlfriend Tan, who live in an imaginary ‘non-welfare California.’
 Renting an apartment Mike earns $450 per week.
 Mike needs his job, so he rises early, showers, shaves, brushes his teeth, irons his shirt, and goes to work.
 Valuing his career, he works hard and honestly, hoping for a promotion or a raise.
 Eventually, Mike and Tan marry and buy a house.
 Like most people Mike has problems, but he sorts them out because he cannot afford to lose his job.
-If he starts drinking or drugging too much, he has to fix that problem because his work is all important.
+If he starts drinking or drugging too much, he has to fix that problem because his work is all-important.
 Though Tan sometimes thinks of leaving, there is no welfare and life would be more difficult on her own.
 The couple soldier on and raise a family.
 In time Mike becomes a manager, earns more, and they upgrade to a larger house.
 They both made mistakes but overcame them.
 Their children have a father and a mother.

 Suffering depression and loneliness poor old Mike turns to drugs and alcohol for relief and is soon hooked on meth, heroin, cocaine, and whiskey.
 What is more, he begins to develop a range of symptoms that make his life more miserable than ever.
 These include constipation, diarrhea, anal fissures, mental confusion, hostility, psychosis, depression, paranoia, delusions, memory problems, and brain damage.

-Footpath gremlins would much rather be on the footpath smashed out on drugs, than in a house without drugs.
-For footpath gremlins, lying in the gutter, ripped, is preferable to sleeping in a bed, sober.
+Sidewalk gremlins would much rather be on the footpath smashed out on drugs, than in a house without drugs.
+For sidewalk gremlins, lying in the gutter, ripped, is preferable to sleeping in a bed, sober.
 Remove welfare to end this horrible cycle.
-Do-gooders wake up!
-Realize that YOU are the root cause of this pain and misery.
+Do-gooders listen up!
+YOU are the root cause of this pain and misery.

 Giving Houses to Bums

-Giving houses to footpath gremlins is like throwing gasoline on a fire.
-It will only make things far worse.
+Giving houses to sidewalk gremlins is like throwing gasoline on a fire.
+It only makes things worse.
 Aside from hurting business and killing jobs, gremlin houses devalue the entire street.
 Hundreds of home-owners lose millions of dollars of equity, which translates to less wealth and thus less health.
 It hurts citizens in a thousand different ways.
 Meanwhile, the house gremlins will rent out their residence to others to make enough money to buy more drugs and end up living in the garage of their new home.

 If you would like to fix your State, banish all welfare and back it up by offering to help those wanting “free” financial aid to move to another state that does provide it.
 Here is how the policy would sound from a welfare seeker’s POV: